Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

 In the case of the 5-layer device, a total of five distinct tunneling magnetoresistive states are observed during the evolution under a magnetic field along the $b$-axis.
-Taking the ascending-field sweep as an illustrative example, the device transitions from the low-resistance state of the FM phase (FM1) to a spin-flip intermediate resistive state (state1) and then to the high-resistance state of the AFM phase (AFM1) during the field's ascent.
+Taking the ascending-field sweep as an illustrative example, the device transitions from the low-resistance state of the FM phase (FM1) to a spin-flip intermediate resistive state (state 1) and then to the high-resistance state of the AFM phase (AFM1) during the field's ascent.
 As the positive magnetic field increases, the device enters another magnetic state (state 2) with even higher resistance than the AFM state, exhibiting a positive MR of up to 50\%.
 Subsequently, it undergoes another spin-flip intermediate resistance state (state 3) to reach the FM low-resistance state (FM2) polarized along the positive magnetic field.
-It should be noted that the descending field process is a time-reversal process of the ascending field process (Fig. \ref{F2}d).
+It should be noted that the states in descending field process are time-reversal states in the ascending field process (Fig. \ref{F2}d).

-To analyze the observed phenomena, a 1D linear chain model is employed to compute the magnetic state of CrSBr under an external magnetic field.
-The total energy of the CrSBr magnetic system is divided into three components: the AFM coupling between adjacent layers, the magnetic anisotropy energy, and the magnetization energy induced by the external field.

-where $\varphi_{i}$ represents the angle between the spin orientation of the $i$-th layer and the $b$-axis.
-We set $J_{ij}=J=1$, $K_i=K=1$ and $\mu=1$ in our model, consistent with previous studies \cite{xie_engineering_2023}.
-Due to the significant magnetic anisotropy energy ($K$) of CrSBr, the magnetic state evolution encounters formidable barriers.
-Recent studies have suggested that the evolution of the magnetic state in CrSBr may involve domain nucleation and the propagation of domain walls\cite{yu_direct_2024}, enabling real systems to "leap" over these barriers.
-To address this, Monte Carlo and conjugate gradient descent methods are utilized to determine all stable magnetic states and compare their energies, thereby identifying the actual path of magnetic evolution.
-The actual evolutionary path involves a transition from a high-energy state to a low-energy state, with the Zeeman energy favoring the alignment of the magnetic moment parallel to the external magnetic field (Figs. \ref{F3}a and b).